Nitin7253/delta-demo/README.md

 # delta-demo
-This is my first repositery about delta course.
+This is my first git & Github class.